-There are enormous obstacles to achieving such high sensitivity.
-To name just a few: Imperfections in the optics will absorb some of the high light power, heating the mirrors and beam splitter and causing them to deform.
-Even without such heating, the mirrors and beam splitter must be exceedingly smooth and near perfectly shaped to minimize the scattering of light from them.
+splitter must be exceedingly smooth and near perfectly shaped to minimize the scattering of light from them.
 Thermal noise in the mirrors and their suspensions (described by the fluctuation dissipation theorem) will cause the mirrors to move in manners that simulate the effects of a gravitational wave, as will seismic- and acoustic-induced vibrations of the mirror suspensions.
 LIGO's arms must be long (4 km) in order to minimize the effects of these noises.
 While photon shot noise dominates near and above the noise curve's minimum, $f \gtrsim 100$ Hz, these and other noises dominate at lower frequencies.

-The initial LIGO interferometers operated at their design sensitivity from autumn 2005 to autumn 2007, carrying out a 2-year-long gravitational-wave search, much of the time in collaboration with international partners (the French-Italian VIRGO and British/German GEO600 interferometers).
-LIGO's interferometers are being upgraded by a factor $\sim 15$ in amplitude sensitivity ("advanced LIGO"), with searches near the new design sensitivity likely to begin around 2014.
+The initial LIGO detectors operated at their design sensitivity from autumn 2005 to autumn 2007, and then, after modest improvements, they operated again from spring 2009 to autumn 2010, carrying out gravitational-wave searches, much of the time in collaboration with international partners (the French-Italian VIRGO and British/German GEO600 interferomters).
+In autumn 2010, LIGO's detectors began a major, long-planned upgrade (to "advanced LIGO") that will increase their sensitivity ten-fold, bringing them into a range where they are likely to see a large number of gravitational wave sources, and carry out a rich program of observations.
+The result may be a revolution in our understanding of the universe.